simonrenoult/code-complexity/README.md

-      -i, --since [since]                   limit analysis to commits more recent in age than date -u, --until [until]                   limit analysis to commits older in age than date -s, --sort [sort]                     sort results (allowed valued: score, churn, complexity or file) -h, --help                            display help for command
+      -i, --since [since]                   limit analysis to commits more recent in age than date -u, --until [until]                   limit analysis to commits older in age than date -s, --sort [sort]                     sort results (allowed valued: score, churn, complexity or file) -d, --directories                     display values for directories instead of files -h, --help                            display help for command

     Examples: